trinibos1/Trkey_macro/README.md

 This is a **compact 3×3 macropad** built with **Raspberry Pi Pico / RP2040**, running **CircuitPython**.
 It connects via **USB** using the **Adafruit HID library**, allowing you to assign keyboard shortcuts, media keys, and macros.
 An **OLED display** shows layer and status information for easy feedback.

-Designed for simplicity: **no battery, no diodes, no firmware updates**, with **Cherry MX Brown Hyperglide 45g tactile switches wired directly to GND**.

 * **OLED Display:** [Amazon Link](https://a.co/d/afDOQYH)
 * **PCB Design:** [OSH Park Project](https://oshpark.com/shared_projects/1jOtq57X)
 * **Web Key Mapper:** [trinibos1/micropad\_web](https://github.com/trinibos1/micropad_web)